forestryio/forestry.io/hugo/content/docs/faqs/why-is-my-branch-site-archived.md

 aliases: []

 ---

-If you are using the **personal** plan and **didn't edit your site branch for more than three months**, we will automatically archive it in order to save some precious resources on our servers.
+If you are on the **personal** plan and you **didn't edit a site in Forestry for more than three months**, we will automatically archive your custom CMS admin UI in order to save some precious resources on our production servers.

-Don't worry site admins can always **restore** an archived branch in two clicks the next time your try to access it.
+Don't worry site admins can always **restore** an archived admin UI in two clicks the next time you need to access your CMS admin.
+As Forestry is completely decoupled from your Git repository and your hosting provider, your public website is not affected.

 ![Forestry Dashboard with archived sites](/uploads/2020/06/archived-sites.png)

+### How to restore your admin?

 Click on the site or branch marked as _archived_ and click on the **Restore now** button.![Restore archived site dialog](/uploads/2020/06/restore-modal.png)

-Your branch or site is now active again. 😀
+Your branch or site imported in Forestry is now active again.

 ***

 {{% tip "Upgrade" %}}

-[Get a starter plan](https://app.forestry.io/dashboard/#organizations/new) if you want your sites to stay always active.
+[Get a starter plan](https://app.forestry.io/dashboard/#organizations/new) for your sites to stay always active, no matter how often you do edits.

 {{% /tip %}}